 Annual Plan expenditures include retirement benefits, death benefits, refunds of employee contributions with associated interest and administrative expenses.
 The Plan's normal benefit is a single life annuity to retired members, but members may elect to receive benefits in various other forms, including a lump sum or annuities that provide spousal benefits upon the death of the member.
 Please refer to the Plan document for detailed information regarding the Plan.
-For the year ended December 31, 2017 and 2016, annual Plan deductions totaled \$19.9 million.
+For the years ended December 31, 2018 and 2017, annual plan deductions totaled \$22.2 and \$20.0 million, respectively.